Lefteris Lazarou

 Lefteris Lazarou is a Greek chef.
 Born in 1952 at Piraeus, Athens Greece.
-He is the first Greek chef to have received a Michelin Star and is considered one of the most influential in his country, especially due to his expertise in fish & sea food based dishes.
+He is the first Greek chef to have received a Michelin Star and is considered one of the most influential in Greece, due to his expertise in fish & seafood based dishes.
 He is the son of a ship chef.
-He is currently the chef in the Athens-based restaurant called 'Varoulko' which is considered a high quality dining place.
+He is currently the chef in the Athens-based restaurant called Varoulko which is considered a fine dining restaurant.
 He himself opened Varoulko in 1987.
-His popularity has peaked from 2010 and onwards due to his involvement in the Greek version of the famous MasterChef cooking show, as one of the three panel-judge chefs.
+His popularity peaked in 2010 due to his involvement in the Greek version of the famous MasterChef cooking show, as one of the three panel-judge chefs.
 He has taught in the Culinary Institute of America.